sanjay-azad/en/docs/ai.md

 {: .highlight }
 There is intelligence in both of them - life and science.
 It's just that science is more structured, definite, and limited.

-There are a few measures of intelligence: understanding patterns, decision-making, language understanding, willpower, and emotions.
+There are a few measures of intelligence - understanding patterns, decision-making, language understanding, willpower, and emotions.
 Emotions and belief-framing are the least understood aspects of intelligence, as per science, as there is a lot of variability.

 ---